Nevcairiel/LAVFilters/README.txt

 media compatibility:
 https://git.1f0.de/gitweb?p=ffmpeg.git;a=summary

-libbluray is compiled with the MSVC project files, however a specially modified version of libbluray is required.
+libbluray is compiled with the MSVC project files, however, a specially modified version of libbluray is required.
 Similar to ffmpeg, just place the full tree inside the "libbluray" directory in the main directory.